- Follow these steps to avoid getting sent to spam:

 - Warm Up Your Domain Before Large Campaigns: Increasing your email send volume gradually, rather than all at once, helps establish a good sender reputation and prevents your emails from being flagged as spam.

-- Use Inboxally to Improve Deliverability: Inboxally helps train inbox providers to recognize your emails as valuable by boosting engagement signals like opens and clicks, which will help you improve overall inbox placement over time.
+- Use Inboxally to Improve Deliverability: InboxAlly helps train inbox providers to recognize your emails as valuable by boosting engagement signals like opens and clicks, which will help you improve overall inbox placement over time.

 - Monitor and Adjust Based on Performance: Track your deliverability metrics like inbox placement, spam complaints, and engagement rates, to tweak your strategy and make future email campaigns better.